Baphiopsis

 Baphiopsis parviflora is an African species of flowering plants in the legume family, Fabaceae.
+It is the sole species in genus Baphiopsis.
+It is a shrub or tree which ranges from Cameroon to Tanzania and Angola.

 It belongs to the subfamily Faboideae.
 It is the only member of the genus Baphiopsis.
 It was traditionally assigned to the tribe Swartzieae; however, recent molecular phylogenetic analyses reassigned Baphiopsis parviflora into the Baphieae tribe.